Our products

 1. Cook the pasta in plenty of salted water until al dente.
 Reserve one glass of the cooking water.

-2. In a large pan over medium-low heat, melt the butter and sauté the shallot for 2-3 minutes until transparent, without browning.
+2. In a wide pan over medium-low heat, melt the butter and sauté the shallot for 2-3 minutes until translucent, without browning.

 3. Add the cream, lemon zest, and 2-3 tablespoons of cooking water.
 Reduce for 2-3 minutes over low heat, stirring.
 The sauce should be silky, not thick.